 Why black?
 Because when you’re starting out it could be bitter as hell (especially if you’re used to the taste of diabetes-inducing sugar water).
-But people who force themselves to do something that is temporarily bitter but will make them awesome?
+With that said, people who force themselves to do something that is temporarily bitter but will make them awesome?
 That’s called self-discipline (similar to cold showers).

-I’m not hating on you green tea and pumpkin spice latte lovers, but those who down a couple of black Java every day are awesome and you’ll be secretly jealous when we show you the science.
-Read till the end for some lesser known “hacks” to upgrade your coffee game.
+I’m not hating on you green tea and pumpkin spice latte lovers, but those who down a couple of black java every day are awesome and you’ll be secretly jealous when we show you the science (read till the end for some lesser-known “hacks” to upgrade your coffee game).

 To begin with, there’s some remarkable history behind the good old cup of coffee you drink without thinking every morning.
 It is said that during World War II, US soldiers were supplied with as much coffee as they wanted.
 Coffee was a source of warmth and comfort for the troops.
 While I don’t pretend to be a history nerd or someone who even paid attention to history lessons in high school, one thing is for sure – the satisfying aroma that humanity’s favorite beverage emits is a sensation no legal substance can compare.